University Dedicates Building in Honor of Rev. Scott R. Pilarz, S.J.

 “Not where I breathe, but where I love, I live,” a quote etched above an entrance of the DeNaples Center, echoes the legacy that remains at The University of Scranton of its 24th president, Scott R. Pilarz, S.J.

 Beloved by students and known for accomplishing transformational projects at the Jesuit university, Father Pilarz, the new president of Marquette University, returned to Scranton Nov.
 18 for the dedication of the west building of the Mulberry Street apartment and fitness complex that will forever bear his name.
+(To view a video of the dedication, click here.)

 “During his tenure as president, Father Pilarz led unprecedented growth at Scranton that goes beyond bricks and mortar, skillfully nurturing our genuine care for students and the unique attributes that each brings to our community,” said Kevin P. Quinn, S.J., president of The University of Scranton.
 “His contribution has – and continues to – transform lives.
 We are grateful for his visionary leadership at Scranton and, on behalf of the Board of Trustees, are proud to dedicate Pilarz Hall in his honor.”